 The statements for KS1, LKS2 and UKS2 are taken from the National Curriculum.
-Where objectives for EYFS can be linked to the National Curriculum for science, these have been included and have been taken from the 'Development Matters' document.
+Where objectives for EYFS can be linked to the National Curriculum for science, these have been included and have been taken from the Statutory framework for the early years foundation stage.